House of Rochechouart: The affair of the chevalier de Jars

 After Foucaud, the Rochechouarts continued to serve the crown of France, notably during the Italian Wars of the 16th century.
 In 1508 viscount François was made governor of Gênes by Francis I. Viscount François's son Christophe was taken prisoner with the king at the Battle of Pavia in 1525.
 In 1530, their cousin Antoine was a commander at the defence of Marseille against Charles V — he was killed at the battle of Cérisoles in 1544.
 René fought on the Duke of Guise's side in the re-capture of England's last continental possession, Calais, in 1558 and received the collar of the Order of the Holy Spirit in 1580.
 Jean-Louis participated in the 1627 Siege of La Rochelle under the command of Cardinal Richelieu.

 Jean-Louis's nephew François, also called the chevalier de Jars, was admitted to the inner circle of Anne of Austria, making him suspect in the Cardinal's eyes.
 After the Day of the Dupes, François was forced into exile in England, before being recalled to the French court in 1631, where he participated in intrigues.
 Imprisoned in the Bastille in 1632, he was interrogated more than 80 times by Isaac de Laffemas, the Bourreau du cardinal, who could not get a single confession out of him.
 Laffemas condemned him to death nevertheless and conducted him to the scaffold himself.
 However, at the very moment François de Rochechouart was placing his head on the block, a messenger came to stop the execution.
-After remaining in prison a long time after this, he was released and exiled to Italy, where he became close to Mazarin.
+After remaining in prison a long time after this, he was released and exiled to Italy, where he became close to Cardinal Mazarin.
 He played an important role in the first hours of the Fronde.